These cookies are almost too pretty to eat... almost.

 - Bake the biscuits for 15-20 minutes, or until the cookies start to turn golden at the edges.
 Remove from the oven and slide the cookies on to a wire rack.
 Decorate immediately, so that the sugarpaste will stick to them from the heat of the biscuits.

 - Leave the icing to dry and set before serving.
-Once dry, store cookies in an airtight container, with baking parchment between layers, for up to 5 days.

-Top tips for making flower cookies:
+Top tips for making flower cookies

 You can flavour your cookies with other extracts instead like almond, orange or caramel.
+Another easy flavour boost is adding the zest or an orange or lemon to the biscuit dough.

 Sue McMahon is a former Food and Recipes Writer at GoodTo and Cooking Editor at Woman's Weekly.
 Her primary passion is cakes and Sue regularly travels the world teaching cake decorating.
 Her biggest achievement to date was winning the Prix d’honneur at La Salon Culinaire International de Londres beating over 1,200 other entries.